Stockport–Stalybridge line

 The scarcity of services on the line has led to it becoming popular with rail enthusiasts, as well as real ale connoisseurs visiting the station buffet at Stalybridge.

-The line serves the following places:
+The line serves the following stations:

 History

 The southern stretch of the line between Stockport and Guide Bridge was built by the Manchester and Birmingham Railway, at around the time of its merger into the London and North Western Railway (LNWR).
 The contract was let to John Brogden and Sons in October 1845.

 The northern section from Guide Bridge to Stalybridge was built by the Sheffield, Ashton-under-Lyne and Manchester Railway in 1845.
 This later became part of the Manchester, Sheffield and Lincolnshire Railway (MS&LR).

 Guide Bridge avoiding line

 Congestion around Guide Bridge led to the LNWR building a new line to avoid Guide Bridge station.
 Known as the Stalybridge Junction Railway, it ran from Denton Junction, then under the MS&LR main line east of Guide Bridge, and then ran parallel to the existing Guide Bridge-Stalybridge line, before joining the main line again just west of Stalybridge station.
 As well as relieving congestion, it also had the advantage of allowing LNWR trains to bypass MS&LR tracks altogether.
 The line was completed in 1893, with stations at Hooley Hill and Dukinfield and Ashton.
 A local Stockport-Stalybridge passenger service ran on this line until 25 September 1950.
 The line was closed completely in 1968 and was dismantled in the early 1970s.
 As it ran mostly on brick viaducts, which have since been demolished, little physical trace now remains of the line.